Junkers Ju87G-2 Stuka German Anti Tank Attacker Hasegawa 1/48

 I did inking lightly on the undersurface, too.

-The tire mold was emphasized the details to flow in beige color.
+The tire mold has emphasized the details to flow in beige color.

 I intended to wipe off the extra paint neatly, but some of them are remaining.
 My naked eye is not reliable?
 In case the modeling of not so much weathering like that, I must have cleaned very carefully.

 I thought it wasn’t so cool with an old-fashioned design when having begun to build.
-After completed, it’s powerful and very wonderful.
-The gull wing like both hands were extended, it’s elegant and beautiful silhouette.
+After completion, it’s powerful and very wonderful.
+The gull wing-like both hands were extended, it’s an elegant and beautiful silhouette.